Modern Standard Arabic, which is a Semitic language.

 The dialectal forms of Arabic used in Jordan are: South Levantine Arabic, Modern Standard Arabic and Najdi Arabic.
 Chechen, Circassian, Armenian, Tagalog and Russia are also spoken by their relative communities.
 English is the most common foreign language.

-The vast majority of the population of Jordan is Arab.
-Palestinians account for over 50% of people; Bedouins, around 5%.
+The vast majority of the population of Jordan (around 94%) is Arab, while the remainder belong to ethnic minorities.
 The largest minority is Circassian (Adyghe) at 1.2%.
 The country also has many other minorities, including Druze, Armenian, Chechen.
 Religion Sunni Islam is the state religion and 90% of Jordanians are followers.
 Added to this, 8% are Christian (Orthodox, Coptic, Greek Catholic, Armenian).
 The Druze practice a heterodox Islam, Ismaili of origin.

 25 May: Anniversary of Independence (1946).